nus-cs2103-AY2324S1/tp/docs/team/kb-tay.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ScheduleItem class as a new field to Person
+* **New Feature**: Added the `ScheduleItem` class as a new field to Person
-  * What it does: Ensures that a Person has a 1-to-1 relationship with a ScheduleItem object.
   * Justification: This feature provides users the ability to associate appointments with their clients.
-  * Highlights: An abstract class is used to allow methods to be executed on the person's appointment field without needing to know if it is a null appointment or appointment.
   * Pull Request [#70](https://github.com/AY2324S1-CS2103T-F12-1/tp/pull/70)

   <br>

-* **New Feature** Added the ability to schedule appointments.
+* **New Feature**: Added the ability to `schedule` appointments.
-  * What it does: Allows the user to create an appointment with the specified client.
+  * What it does: Allows the user to create an appointment associated with the specified client.
   * Justification: This feature provides users the ability to schedule and keep track of appointments with their clients.
   * Pull Request [#70](https://github.com/AY2324S1-CS2103T-F12-1/tp/pull/70)

   <br>

-* **New Feature** Added the ability to complete appointments.
+* **New Feature**: Added the ability to complete appointments.
   * What it does: Allows users to clear appointments completed from the contact book.
   * Justification: With this feature, user can keep track of appointments completed.
   * Highlights: This command allows for more flexibility, giving users the choice to clear appointments by user's index or by a date.